info201a-w21/project-bryson716/README.md

   * [“Behavioral Health Conditions in the United States”](https://www.recoverymonth.gov/sites/default/files/toolkit/2017-data-visualizations.pdf) is an infographic that educates its audience on the number of Americans that deal with mental health issues relative to the number that get the treatment they need.
 Likewise, the infographic points out that many depression and substance abuse cases remain untreated in the US.
   * [“GBD Compare”](https://vizhub.healthdata.org/gbd-compare/) is an interactive data project that allows the user to compare different disability and mortality rates from diseases, injuries, and risk factors in the world.
 The data can be filtered by cause, deaths, years lived with disability, age, sex, and more.
 * What data-driven questions do you hope to answer about this domain (share at least 3)?
-  * How does mental health effect different demographics of people?
+  * How does mental health affect different demographics of people?
   * Are there any disparities between different groups of people and mental health outcomes (specifically gender and race)?
   * Are there disparities in the type of treatment different groups of people receive?
   * What are the most prevalent mental illnesses in society?